Baldev8910/Heatmap-Calendar--With-Seasons-/README.md

 The Christmas Edition adds a subtle snowfall effect to your Obsidian desktop.
 Snowflakes fall gently and disappear automatically after a short time.

 You can control the intensity using const SNOWFLAKE_COUNT.
-For best performance and a distraction-free experience, keeping it **around 5 is recommended** (I personally use 1).
+For best performance and a distraction-free experience, keeping it **around 5 is recommended** (I personally use 5 too).
 The amount used in the video and GIF is 10.

 Just paste the entire `xmas25.js` in your note and switch the note to `Reading view` for quick setup.